shxr3f/cdp-trial-patterns/opendatalakehouse/04_predict.md

 3. On the **Overview** page, you can preview the materials that were created as part of deploying the AMP.

     - AMPs are ML projects that provide reference examples to solving common problems in the machine learning field.
-More than simplified quickstarts or tutorials, AMPs are fully developed expert solutions that demonstrate how to fully use the power of CML.
+More than simplified quickstarts or tutorials, AMPs are fully developed expert solutions that demonstrate how to fully use the power of Cloudera AI.
 AMPs can be an excellent way to get started as they show you how to solve problems similar to your business use cases.

     ![AMP_overview_page.png](images/AMP_overview_page.png)